imposter404/YouTube-Storage/README.md

 Firstly the video `a.avi` is taken then each frame is extracted and converted into a `.png` file and stored into the folder `/de`.
 Then each frames are decoded back into text format and stored into `file_output.txt`

+### YouTube Server
+Upload the video `a.avi` to YouTube to store it on YouTube server.
+When you need it download the video using `yt-dlp` or any other youtube client.
+Then decide the video to get your required files.

+In this way you can walk your way around to store your data on YouTube server.

+:)

 ---
 ## Concept